-- R{M1_TB_1} M1 compliance requires that an IPMI interface must be supported for communication from the Arm SoC to the BMC.
-The IPMI specification [8] defines four supported physical and logical interfaces, including KCS, BT, SMIC, and SSIF.
+- R{M1_IB_1} M1 compliance requires that an IPMI interface must be supported for communication from the Arm SoC to the BMC.
+The IPMI specification [10] defines four supported physical and logical interfaces, including KCS, BT, SMIC, and SSIF.
 SBMR requires IPMI SMBus System Interface (SSIF) as the interface for IPMI in-band communication.
 The Arm SoC must have an SSIF connection to the BMC for IPMI communication as described by the IPMI specification.
-At a minimum, this must be an I2C connection used for sending IPMI commands to the BMC. - It is recommended that an ALERT pin is also supported to enable BMC notification to the host. - The recommended SMBus slave address is 20h, as stated by the IPMI specification.
-However, this is just a recommendation, and the actual value used is platform specific, and must match whatever value that is hardcoded in the platform firmware or in the Arm SoC. - Standard RAS error logging support for level M1 servers is described in Section C.2.
+At a minimum, this must be an I2C connection used for sending IPMI commands to the BMC. - I When using I2C connection for IPMI SSIF, I2C controller on Arm SoC and BMC must conform to the SMBus specification [23]. - I lt is recommended that an ALERT pin is also supported to enable BMC notification to the host. - The recommended SMBus completer address is 20h, as stated by the IPMI specification.
+However, this is just a recommendation, and the actual value used is platform specific, and must match whatever value that is hardcoded in the platform firmware or in the Arm SoC. - I Standard RAS error logging support for level M1 servers is described in Section C.1.

-2.2.1.2 Console UART
+2.1.1.2 Console UART

-- R{M1_UART_1} The Arm SoC must have at least one BSA [16] compliant UART connection to the BMC for the purpose of serial-over-LAN (SoL) support.
-This is required for the Host Software, such as OS or UEFI, console input/output redirection. - R{M1_UART_2} Per the BSA [16] and BBR [19], the console UART must be a BSA [16] compliant UART that is exposed to the host software using the Serial Port Console Redirection (SPCR) ACPI [5] Table.
-Default baud rate for interoperability with commercially available BMCs is required to be 115200 bits/second. - Additional UART console connections from the Arm SoC to the BMC are permitted but are considered IMPLEMENTATION DEFINED.
+- R{M1_UART_1} The Arm SoC must have at least one BSA [20] compliant UART connection to the BMC for the purpose of serial-over-LAN (SoL) support.
+This is required for the Host Software, such as OS or UEFI, console input/output redirection. - R{M1_UART_2} Per the BSA [20] and BBR [24], the console UART must be a BSA [20] compliant UART that is exposed to the host software using the Serial Port Console Redirection (SPCR) ACPI [7] Table.
+Default baud rate for interoperability with commercially available BMCs is required to be 115200 bits/second. - I Additional UART console connections from the Arm SoC to the BMC are permitted but are considered IMPLEMENTATION DEFINED.

-2.2.1.3 PCIe
+2.1.1.3 PCIe

-If remote Keyboard-Video-Mouse (KVM) is supported on the platform, it is strongly recommended that the Arm SoC have a PCle connection to the BMC for the purpose of graphics video redirection.
+I If remote Keyboard-Video-Mouse (KVM) is supported on the platform, it is strongly recommended that the Arm SoC have a PCIe connection to the BMC for the purpose of graphics video redirection.

-2.2.1.4 USB
+2.1.1.4 USB

-If remote Virtual Media or KVM is supported on the platform, it is strongly recommended the Arm SoC have a USB host connection, using either an on-chip/SoC USB controller or an external onboard USB controller, to the BMC for the purpose of enabling remote keyboard, mouse, and virtual media.
+I If remote Virtual Media or KVM is supported on the platform, it is strongly recommended the Arm SoC have a USB host connection, using either an on-chip/SoC USB controller or an external onboard USB controller, to the BMC for the purpose of enabling remote keyboard, mouse, and virtual media.

-2.2.1.5 JTAG
+2.1.1.5 JTAG

-- Remote Debug is an invasive or non-invasive external debug, through a physical interface, such as JTAG, that is remotely controlled through an out-of-band interface exposed by the platform BMC.
-Examples of Remote Debug functions include:

-- · Crash dump analysis

-- · Register and memory inspection.

-- Stepping through code.

-- · Low-level bare metal analysis.
+- X Remote Debug is an invasive or non-invasive external debug, through a physical interface, such as JTAG, that is remotely controlled through an out-of-band interface exposed by the platform BMC.
+Examples of Remote Debug functions include: - Crash dump analysis - Register and memory inspection. - · Stepping through code. - Low-level bare metal analysis. - R{M1_JTAG_1} If support for JTAG based remote debug and crash dump functions is needed, an IEEE 1149.1 JTAG interface is required: - Control of the JTAG interface can be exposed over the out-of-band interface. - Inclusion of control of the TRST signal on the BMC is required. - Inclusion of the TRST signal on the SoC is IMPLEMENTATION DEFINED.

-$R{M1_JTAG_1}$

-If support for JTAG based remote debug and crash dump functions is needed, an IEEE 1149.1 JTAG interface is required: